wilsonmdrs/cat-tinder/README.md

 - Cat List: Users can view a list of cats available for matching.
 - Voting: Users can vote on cats they find attractive.
-- Favourites: User can set favourite vats.
+- Favourites: User can set favourite cats.

 ## Installation